-Just like cars, bikes need regular maintenance to keep you safe and riding smooth.
 There are few sweeter pleasures than riding a freshly-tuned commuting machine.
 Take care of your chain, brakes, tire pressure, spokes, gears, headsets and wheels.
-Show your bike some love with a professional tune up ($30-$75) or do it yourself regularly throughout the season.
+Show your bike some love with a professional tune up ($30-$75) or do it yourself for free regularly throughout the season.

 2. Get the Right Gear

 What accessories do I need for my bike?